konkere/TorrUpd/README.md

 ![Torrent updater](/img/TorrUpd.jpg)
-A script for automatically checking the relevance of torrents and updating them in the torrent client.
+Tool for automatically checking the relevance of torrents and updating them in the torrent client.

 Supports trackers: RuTracker and NNM-Club (hash comparison in topics) and TeamHD (torrent size comparison in RSS, login problem due to reCaptcha).